 One aspect of this movement worthy of consideration is its synthesis of musical styles which Bach, the 'learned musician' had, by now, made his trademark.
 The dotted rhythms could suggest a French overture (of the type which begins all four Orchestral Suites and C 20).
 But there is nothing frivolous or courtly about this movement; in fact the choral writing may well bring to mind the more austere mood of the traditional German motet.
 But embedded within this fabric is a style and structural principle from a third tradition, that of the Italianate concerto structure with alternating tutti and solo violin sections.

-What other composer, at this time, could bring together such a range of stylistic knowledge, techniques and formal principles to create such an original and fully integrated movement?
+What other composer, at this time, could bring together such a range of stylistic knowledge, techniques and formal principles so as to create an original and fully integrated movement of this stature?

 Bach faced two structural problems, surmounted with such apparent ease that only close analysis reveals the potential difficulties.
 The archaic chorale begins in Em and ends in the dominant key Bm.
 As was traditional at the time, Bach's large-scale movements begin and end in the same key, almost without fail.
 This was one of the significant unifying factors developed as the major/minor system achieved dominance over the modes.
-Here the ritornello structural principle provided the solution.
-At the end of the final choral phrase Bach extends the last tenor note (bars 114-117) to allow the harmony to return to Em which the concluding orchestral ritornello fully re-establishes.
+Here the ritornello structural principle provides the solution to Bach's problem.
+At the end of the final choral phrase he extends the last tenor note (bars 114-117) to allow the harmony to return to Em which the concluding orchestral ritornello fully re-establishes.

 However, while still in the process of establishing this principle of tonic-key coherence within movements, one is reminded of the fact that it is impossible to second-guess Bach.
 He creates principles and precedents; and, whenever he feels it appropriate, he breaks them.
 When we come to examine C 68 (chapter 49) we will find that the final chorus, almost uniquely, begins in one key and ends in another.